kimble4/CrossMgr/SprintTimer/helptxt/Hardware.md

 A rider cycles between two timing gates (herein referred to as "T1" and "T2" respectively).
 These may be some kind of mechanical switch, optical beam-break, or whatever.
 When a gate is triggered it momentarily completes a circuit as the rider passes through.
 Each of these triggers a high-speed [latch circuit](https://en.wikipedia.org/wiki/Flip-flop_(electronics)), which generates an [interrupt](https://en.wikipedia.org/wiki/Interrupt) in the ESP32 microcontroller.
 The latches are only reset after a timing run has completed, this neatly avoids having to de-bounce the input signal (typically a HPV will trigger the timing gate more than once as it passes).

 #### Hardware timer
-The ESP32 contains a hardware timer that runs at a nominal 40MHz, derived from its crystal oscillator frequency of 240MHz.
+The ESP32 contains a 64-bit hardware timer that runs at a nominal 40MHz, derived from its crystal oscillator.
 When interrupts are received, the current value of this timer is stored.
 This allows the time it takes for the rider to pass between gates to be measured with a high degree of precision.
 This oscillator frequency is not stable with temperature, however.

 #### GPS compensation
 The sprint timer unit incorporates a GPS receiver module.
 This has two main functions: